Wizards & Muggles: Part 1 Pre-Seclusion Era

 It is widely agreed that several rounds of acrimonious debate and — probably — an extended period of Magical research and development were necessary before any kind of an enforced Seclusion would have been deemed feasible.
 A great deal of additional negotiation and compromise among the participating magical peoples would also have been necessary before statutory Seclusion could actually be imposed and implemented.
 Long before this point much of the magical community had taken matters into its own hands and concealed themselves by any means they could devise.

 All modern accounts of this period state that before formal Seclusion was actually initiated, the magical community came to a bitterly-fought mutual agreement to adopt the strategy of attempting to obliterate any awareness of the reality of Magic from mundane perception, and to encourage the belief among Muggles that Magic, in fact, did not exist, and, moreover, had never existed. it was all just a story.

 It must also be remembered that Seclusion wasn’t just about human wizards.
 All magical species were increasingly at risk given the temper of the times.
 We have been shown ample reason to suspect that the establishment of Seclusion was a project requiring the efforts and cooperation (willing or not) of every magical species of sentient Beings, ultimately resulting in what are essentially franchises of various functions to various species.
 Giants certainly do not live out among Muggles today.
 Nor do Goblins.
-I doubt that either still did so by the time Seclusion was adopted.
+I doubt that either still did so in any great numbers by the time Seclusion was adopted.
 Some concessions must have been made to ensure their cooperation.

 What is more, all of those sentient species of magical Beings who established the secluded wizarding world also took it upon themselves to confine the most conspicuous species of fantastic beasts to this hidden world as well.
 Continuing efforts to keep such creatures away from any area where they might be seen by Muggles remain ongoing to this day.

 One thing which I think has never been widely admitted within the wizarding community is that the seal between itself and the outer mundane world has probably always been a good deal more permeable than the Wizengamot’s, or later, the Ministry of Magic’s statements to that effect would have had the wizarding public believe.
-This overstatement would have been even greater at the beginning of the Seclusion period than it is today.
+This overstatement of the facts would have been even greater at the beginning of the Seclusion period than it is today.

 For one thing, even if at the time Seclusion was imposed the magical population would have still been able to fit into Hogsmeade, Hogwarts, and the secure wizarding enclaves like Diagon Alley, they didn’t do it.
-Half of the population at least was still living in villages which were still predominantly Muggle.
+Close to half of the population at least was still living in villages which were still predominantly Muggle.
 The Seclusion itself was a patchwork, undertaken over the course of a century and a half using whatever means its initiators had at hand.

 For another thing, given that the establishment of Seclusion was undertaken to ensure the safety of the whole community, to make a complete break with all mundane society would have been its stated aim, whatever the actual truths of the matter might have been.
 We’ve had ample demonstration of the wizarding determination to believe that stating that a thing is so will make it so.
 To this end, once the formal Act of Wizarding Seclusion was actually passed, all forms of wizarding contact (as wizards) with Muggles would have been “officially” abolished.